oSumAtrIX/BetterDiscordPlugins/.github/ISSUE_TEMPLATE/bug_report.md

 3. Scroll down to '....'
 4. See error

+**BD/ ED Version**
+The version of Better- or EnhancedDiscord which you are using

 **Screenshots/ Videos**
 If applicable, add screenshots or videos to help explain your problem.